Necessary and Sufficient Budgets in Information Source Finding with Querying: Adaptivity Gap: Proofs

 Merging these lower-bound with the lower-bound in \eqref{eq:first} where we plug in $l=\frac{\log\left(\frac{K(d-2)}{rd}+2\right)}{\log(d-1)},$ we finally get the lower bound of detection probability of {\bf MVNA}$(r)$ for a given repetition count $r$ and this completes the proof of Lemma~\ref{lem:simple_prob}. \end{proof}

-The second term of RHS of \eqref{eqn:detect} is the probability that the source is in the candidate set for given $K$ and $r$.
+To finish the proof of theorem, note that the second term of RHS of \eqref{eqn:detect} is the probability that the source is in the candidate set for given $K$ and $r$.
 Hence, one can see that for a fixed $K$, large $r$ leads to the decreasing detection probability due to the smaller candidate set.
 However, increasing $r$ positively affects the first term of RHS of \eqref{eqn:detect}, so that there is a trade off in selecting a proper $r$.
-By derivation of the result with respect to $r$, we first obtain $r^*$ which maximizes the detection probability by $r^*= \left \lfloor 1+\frac{2(1-p)\{1+(1-q)^2\}\log K}{e\log(d-1)}\right\rfloor$ in {\bf MVNA}$(r^*)$ and put this into the error probability $\prob{\hat{v}\neq v_{1}}$ such as
+By derivation of the result with respect to $r$, we first obtain $r^\star$ which maximizes the detection probability by $r^\star= \left \lfloor 1+\frac{2(1-p)\{1+(1-q)^2\}\log K}{e\log(d-1)}\right\rfloor$ in {\bf MVNA}$(r^\star)$ and put this into the error probability $\prob{\hat{v}\neq v_{1}}$ such as

 where the constant $c$ is the same as that in \eqref{eq:first}.
 Now, we first put $l=\frac{\log\left(\frac{K(d-2)}{rd}+2\right)}{\log(d-1)}$ into \eqref{eq:ppp} and obtained the upper-bound of \eqref{eq:ppp}, expressed as a function of $r,$ for a given $p$ and $q$ and the constant $c.$ Then, we take $r^*$ and put it to the obtained upper-bound which is expressed as a function of $K,$ as follows: